Immune Support is an organic supplement that has gained ENORMOUS popularity since it first arrived on the market.

 More Immune Support nutrients that are beneficial for preventing cold sores:

 - Organic Astragalus – An herbal adaptogen that is high in antioxidants.
-Protects and supports the immune system, antiviral, antibacterial, ant-inflammatory.
+Protects and supports the immune system, antiviral, antibacterial, anti-inflammatory.

-- Organic Ashwahgandha – An adaptogenic herb that protects and modulates the immune system; reduces stress, anxiety, and fatigue.
+- Organic Ashwagandha – An adaptogenic herb that protects and modulates the immune system; reduces stress, anxiety, and fatigue.

 - Vitamin A (as Beta-Carotene) – An immune-boosting fat-soluble antioxidant.
 An essential micronutrient for immunity.